SSDataLab/tess-cloud/README.rst

     TargetPixelFile("Alpha Cen")

-Obtain a Target Pixel File centered on a moving asteroid:
+Cutout a Target Pixel File centered on a moving asteroid:

 .. code-block:: python